 Tekken Tag Tournament 2 Wii U Review

-While other fighting game franchise have tried to reinvent themselves with each iteration, Tekken has stayed true to its core, but still manages to provide improvements along the way.
+While other fighting game franchises have tried to reinvent themselves with each iteration, Tekken has stayed true to its core, but still manages to provide improvements along the way.

 Tekken Tag Tournament 2 feels much like the previously released title – Tekken 6 – albeit featuring exciting tag-team action – if you choose to do so.
 With the freedom in choosing whether to play with a single fighter or with a team of two, Tekken Tag 2 allows you to play how you want.
-Playing with a single competitor you will still face-off against a team of two throughout the Arcade mode, but your fighter will receive a slight buff in stats to help even the odds.
-Tagteams are able to pull off crazy team attacks and combos.
+Playing with a single competitor, you will still face off against a team of two throughout the Arcade mode, but your fighter will receive a slight buff in stats to help even the odds.
+Tag teams are able to pull off crazy team attacks and combos.
 The first KO will end the round, making it imperative to keep track of the health of each character.
-For those newcomers of the series, don’t come expecting to be pulling off hadoukens and shoryukens, Tekken focuses on time based combo gameplay.
+For newcomers to the series, don't come expecting to be pulling off hadoukens and shoryukens; Tekken focuses on timing-based combo gameplay.

 With Tekken 6, Namco really stepped up the presentation of the series, and Tekken Tag 2 is no exception.
 Utilizing the groundwork from Tekken 6, the impressive engine with dynamic resolution scaling keeps the game relatively smooth through all the action.
 Every bell and whistle featured in the previous releases of the game are represented on the Wii U version without a hint of decreased texture quality or added frame drops.